unusualcomputers/space_window/code/README.md

 Space window is like a picture that shows faraway places.

-It will stream videos from the internet or play your own ones, show beautiful pictures of space that NASA publishes every day, play radio and podcasts and show time and weather where you are.
-It can also be a pretty clock or play a slideshow of your own photos.
+It will stream videos from the internet or play your own ones, show beautiful pictures of space that NASA publishes every day or some you chose yourself, play radio and podcasts and show time and weather where you are.
 You control it via an internet browser.

-If it is not connected to the internet it will create it's own standalone WiFi network so that you can connect to it via a browser and configure a connection to an existing network from there, or just upload videos, music or photos that it will then play for you.
+If it is not connected to the internet it will create it's own standalone network so that you can connect to it and configure a WiFi connection, or just upload videos, music and pictures that it will then play for you.

-Either way, it will be telling you what to do or how to connect to it.
+It is friendly and when you switch it on it will tell you what to do or how to connect to it.

 ## How to use it